Mizan (musician)

 Mizan K., known professionally as Mizan, is an Ethiopian singer, songwriter, videographer and producer.
 Following a series of singles, she self-released her debut EP, Dark Blue in November 2015, which garnered attention for its minimalistic musical and performance style.

 Early life and education

-Mizan was raised in the city of Addis Ababa, Ethiopia and attended a higher music institution at a young age where she studied piano.
+Mizan was raised in Addis Ababa, Ethiopia and attended a higher music institution at a young age where she studied piano.
 At home, her family collected Ethiopian-pop tapes, Soul, and Motown records, including works of Aster Aweke, Ella Fitzgerald, Bizunesh Bekele, Tilahun Gessesse, and Bettye Swann.
 She learned to compose lyrics, poetry, and experimented with creating lo-fi productions, and performed regularly for friends and in talent shows during her time in high school.
 Mizan moved to the United States to study literature.
 She moved to New York City in 2013.